Dark Angel (band): First reunion and second hiatus (1999–2005)

-Second reunion and upcoming fifth studio album (2013–present)
+Second reunion (2013–2023)

 On August 10, 2013, it was reported that Dark Angel had reunited with original vocalist Don Doty, and would headline Keep It True XVII festival in Germany in April 2014.
 It was also reported that drummer Gene Hoglan, guitarists Eric Meyer and Justin Zych, and bassist Mike Gonzalez would be involved in the reunion.

 On August 16, 2013, six days after the "reunion" was announced, Doty and Hoglan released statements addressing the "reunion rumors" in an attempt to "put any confusion to rest."
 Hoglan admitted that he and the members of Dark Angel had been "talking about doing something" in 2014, and stated that some shows could be in the works, but "right now it's just speculation."
 Hoglan also stated that, due to his commitments with Testament and Dethklok, the band was "moving forward s-l-o-w-l-y."
 Doty also commented on the reunion rumors, stating, "When talks are complete, a statement will be given.
 We will know more in the months to come.
 We will let you know as it unravels."
-Asked on August 21, 2013 about the reunion, Hoglan replied, "The latest is that we are talking about doing one.
+When asked on August 21, 2013, about the reunion, Hoglan replied, "The latest is that we are talking about doing one.
 We will definitely keep everybody posted when there is something solid to talk about."

 On September 4, 2013, Dark Angel's management confirmed that the band would be reuniting for "limited number of appearances in the U.S. and select festivals in Europe" in 2014, and added that the dates were "still pending" and had "not yet been booked at this time."
-Their management also confirmed that the lineup for the "rare and unique, select 2014 shows" was Gene Hoglan (drums), Jim Durkin (guitar), Ron Rinehart (vocals) and Michael Gonzalez (bass).
+Their management also confirmed that the lineup for the "rare and unique, select 2014 shows" was the Leave Scars lineup of Gene Hoglan (drums), Jim Durkin (guitar), Ron Rinehart (vocals) and Michael Gonzalez (bass).
 On the following day, it was announced that Dark Angel had been dropped from the Keep It True XVII festival due to multiple issues with the reunion.

 On October 13, 2013, Dark Angel confirmed that they were officially active again, and posted a 17-second rehearsal clip, titled "DFA is back!", on YouTube.

-On November 1, 2014, it was announced that Dark Angel was working on new material.